5outh/textlunky/notes.md

 	* if held item doesn't exist, do nothing & print message
 * rope
 	* throw rope up
+* climb [rope | ladder]
+	* climb rope or ladder
+	* default behaviour: climb rope or ladder if exists and is unambiguous
 * bomb [direction | _]
 	* bomb a wall in some direction & move to that location
 	* default behavior: bomb current location